CanInBad/BDCC_wiki/How-to-install-BDCC-mods.md

 This section will skip the general information.

+> [!NOTE]
+> If the Game Version shows red, that means the mod **may not** be compatible with this this game version you're running.
+It doesn't prevent the mod from working.

 > [!IMPORTANT]
-> Some mods don't have a metadata packed with them and will display
+> If the mod doesn't have metadata packed with them, it will display
 > `No 'insertModFileNameHere.json' file provided inside the mod`.
 > This **DOESN'T HAVE ANY IMPACT ON ITS FUNCTIONALITY**.
 > If you're having trouble(s) playing the game with mod(s), please consult this page (not done)